 Thus, it’s key to understand what most customers are seeking when browsing your website and design the conversation around it.
-It is not about the technical problem but it is about how much you understand your customers.
-Put yourself in the shoes of the different types of customers and design a simple and quick flow to interact with them.
+It is not about the technical problem but about how much you understand your customers.
+Put yourself in the shoes of different types of customers and design a flow to interact with them.

 Don’t consider all the situations that may happen as it will make your conversation flow more complex.
 Focus on the major scenarios and build the chatbot flow based on that, so the questions and answers will be simpler and clearer.